Claire Miller is studying a degree in Aerospace Engineering and is currently battling with MATLAB for her dissertation. Snacks are welcome.

 A systems engineer's job does not finish once the concept has become a product.
 They then have to work with a maintenance team to keep the product safe and able to use until it retires from service.
 Figure 3 shows the life cycle of an aircraft from the point of view of the Civil Aviation Authority (CAA) and the way in which systems engineers and product managers in aeronautical would have to work with the CAA throughout the life cycle.

-Although systems engineering may take different forms depending on the industry and the preferences of the organisation, the underlying methods utilized remain consistent and the aim remains the same: to find the best design to meet the requirements.
-In any engineering project there will be a number of specialised subsystems that need to be brought together to ensure that the end result of the project fulfils its specifications to the best of its ability.
+Although systems engineering may take different forms depending on the industry and the organisation's preferences, the underlying methods utilised remain consistent, and the aim remains the same: to find the best design to meet the requirements.
+In any engineering project, there will be a number of specialised subsystems that need to be brought together to ensure that the end result of the project fulfils its specifications to the best of its ability.

 3dsCATIA.
 (2011, September 30).
 What is "Systems Engineering"? | Elementary collection.
 Retrieved from YouTube: https://www.youtube.com/watch?v=Eap9kmIz_6k